castroavila/value_and_error/README.txt

 ####################################################################################
 ####################################################################################
-  This script has been developed under financial support from FAPESP (Fundação  # de Amparo à Pesquisa do Estado de São Paulo, Brazil) under grant #2015/25972-0#
+#  This script has been developed under financial support from FAPESP (Fundação    #
+#  de Amparo à Pesquisa do Estado de São Paulo, Brazil) under grant #2015/25972-0  #
+#                                                                                  #
+# The code is based on the remeis isisscript's function TeX_value_pm_error.
+The    #
+# scripts can be found at http://www.sternwarte.uni-erlangen.de/isis/              #
 ####################################################################################
 ####################################################################################